janva/css-ex/flex/Readme.md

 justify-content, align-items, align-content are applied onto flex-container and align-self is applied onto items.
 Justify-content is applied to main-axis.
 Align-items and Align-self is applied to cross-axis. these are all single-line alignment properties.
 There's a separate property named align-content to handle alignment of multiline content.

 ### justify content
 aligns flexitems along main axis this can take on the values `flex-start`, `flex-end`, `center`, `space-between`, `space-around` and `space-evenly`.
-The three first just pack all the items at start, center or end along the main axis.
+The three first just pack all the items at start, center or at end along the main axis.
 The two last distributes the remain spain between the items.
 The difference between the two being that space-around adds space before first item and after last item whereas space between only adds space between elements.
 Space-evenly distributes space between items so that there is same amount of space between any two items.

 ### Align-items
 The aligns items works along the cross-axis and is applied to all items in flex-container.It takes the values  `flex-start`, `flex-end`, `center`,  `stretch` and `baseline`.
-The flex-start, flex-end and center, work in similar fashion as justify-content but along cross-axis.The stretch will stretch item to the cross-end. baseline will align items to axis baselines.W3C has [introdoction to baselines](https://www.w3.org/TR/css-writing-modes-3/#intro-baselines) in case you want to know more about baselines.
+The flex-start, flex-end and center, work in similar fashion as justify-content but along cross-axis.The stretch will stretch item to the cross-end. baseline will align items to axis baselines.You can find [an introdoction to baselines](https://www.w3.org/TR/css-writing-modes-3/#intro-baselines) at W3C in case you want to know more about baselines.

 ### Align-self
-Align-self overides align-items values per item.
+Align-self overrides align-items values per item.
 It pretty much works as align-items and takes the same values with the addition of `auto`.
 Auto is the default and hands over cross-axis alignment control to parents align-item value.

 ### Align-content (multiline alignment)
 Aligns container lines within flex container when there is extra space in the cross axis.
-This property does not work on single content.
+This property does not work on single line content.
 This works similar to justify content but in cross-axis direction on wrapped content.
 Valid values are `flex-start`, `center`, `flex-end`, `space-between`, `space-around`, and `stretch`

 # Links